danielkleebinder/leaf-lang/README.md

 [Leaf programming language website](https://danielkleebinder.github.io/leaf-lang.html)

 The Leaf programming language is a statically and strongly typed, lexically scoped and interpreted programming language using type inference that allows the developer to implement traits and custom types.
-It is object oriented, but does not support inheritance because typically, it is a common source of maintainability issues.
+It is object oriented (i.e. supports subtyping and polymorphism), but does not support inheritance because typically, it is a common source of maintainability issues.

-This programming language was solely written by me for educational purposes only.
-It should showcase some concepts I learned in my Masters computer science courses at TU Vienna.
-Although I am sure it could technically be used as production ready language, I would not recommend it yet ;-)
+This programming language was written for educational purposes only.
+It showcases some concepts I learned in my Masters computer science courses at TU Vienna.

 (influenced by TypeScript, Kotlin, Go, Eiffel, ML)